 The Kingsland Wildflowers project is the result of neighborhood partnerships between local businesses and community organizations committed to environmental sustainability and community development.

 The concept was envisioned early in 2015 when Marni Majorelle, owner and founder of Alive Structures green roofing company, saw an opportunity to create habitat for plant and wildlife alongside a community space encouraging conversation and education around New York City conservation efforts.
 The dream was to utilize existing warehouse infrastructure in Greenpoint to cultivate native grasses and wildflowers to support birds and insects in the neighborhood.
-With the help of NYC wildlife experts at NYC Audubon Society and property owner, Broadway Stages, a proposal was submitted to the Greenpoint Community Environmental Fund (GCEF) to transform the 520 Kingsland warehouse into such a green space.
+With the help of wildlife experts at NYC Audubon Society and property owner, Broadway Stages, a proposal was submitted to the Greenpoint Community Environmental Fund (GCEF) to transform the 520 Kingsland Avenue warehouse into such a green space.

 April 2016 - Alive Structures and NYC Audubon acquire GCEF funding alongside matching funds from Broadway Stages.

 May 2016 - Phase 1: Construction of first 10,000+ square feet of green roof begins.

 August 2016 - Phase 2: Native planting and seeding begins.

 September 2016 - Kingsland Wildflowers Festival marks the grand opening of green roof and community engagement center.